killianmuldoon/doca-platform/README.md

-# DOCA Platform Foundation
+# DOCA Platform Framework

-DOCA Platform Foundation (DPF) is a system that orchestrates NVIDIA Data Processing Units (DPU) using a Kubernetes API.
+DOCA Platform Framework (DPF) is a system that orchestrates NVIDIA Data Processing Units (DPU) using a Kubernetes API.
 It provisions and manages DPU devices and orchestrates specialized DPUServices which run on those devices.

 DPF manages DPUs installed in nodes that are part of a Kubernetes cluster.